Marwan Al-Sahafi

-Marwan Al-Sahafi (مروان الصحفي; born 17 February 2004) is a Saudi Arabian professional footballer who plays as a winger for Belgian Pro League club Antwerp, on loan from Saudi Pro League club Al-Ittihad and the Saudi Arabia national team.
+Marwan Al-Sahafi (مروان الصحفي; born 17 February 2004) is a Saudi Arabian professional footballer who plays as a winger for Saudi Pro League club Al-Ittihad and the Saudi Arabia national team.

 Club career

 Al-Sahafi began his career at the youth team of Al-Ittihad.
 On 12 June 2022, Al-Sahafi signed his first professional contract with the club.
 He made his debut on 7 October 2022 in the 3–1 win against Al-Fateh by coming off the bench.
 On 11 October 2022, Al-Sahafi made his first start for the club in the 1–1 draw against Damac.
 On 1 September 2024, Al-Sahafi joined Belgian club Beerschot on a one-year loan.
 A month later, on 18 October, he scored his first goals by netting a brace in a 2–1 victory over Anderlecht.
 On 21 August 2025, Al-Sahafi joined Antwerp on a one-year loan.